Generic Name: micafungin (MYE ka FUN jen)

 What is micafungin?

-Micafungin is an antifungal antibiotic that fights infections caused by fungus.
+Micafungin is an antifungal medication that fights infections caused by fungus.

 Micafungin is used to treat infections caused by the Candida fungus.
 Micafungin is also used to prevent Candida fungal infections in stem cell transplant patients.
 Micafungin is for use in adults and children who are at least 4 months old.